He is your friend, your defender, your

 We have owned Saint Bernards over thirty years; and fell in love with the personality, loyalty and size of this breed.
 After owning adult rescues for many years , we started in 1990 with raising Saint Bernard Puppies ; We have first rate bloodlines and are totally committed to raising beautiful healthy dogs with the best temperament possible.

 Our goal is to offer quality at an affordable price and we breed for health and longevity.
 The raising of these dogs is an ongoing process of learning everything we can for the betterment of this breed.
-Our dogs are AKC registered, we subscribe to be members of the Saint Bernard Club of America ; we have been striving to show the dogs for about the last 8 years and we are also members of USA Therapy Dogs.
+Our dogs are AKC registered, we are members of the Saint Bernard Club of America ; we have been striving to show the dogs for about the last 8 years and we are also members of USA Therapy Dogs.

 We have several generations of dogs on site, every puppy is raised in our home for the first eight weeks and is socialized with family, other animals and other dogs.
 Weather permitting pups are introduced into our kennel facility, where they can play, get plenty of sunshine and explore outside adventures.

 Part of your journey in searching for a saint puppy is to do your research on the breed and make sure this is the right breed of dog for you.
 You can mold the puppy to your needs but you must also accept the pup as he is, every breed has different traits.